EdgeNet-project/edgenet-legacy-2024/docs/tutorials/node_contribution.md

 ### Set up a VM

-EdgeNet is currently accepting *Ubuntu* and *CentOS* VMs as nodes.
+EdgeNet is currently accepting nodes that run recent *Ubuntu* or *CentOS* distributions.
 We plan to broaden our range of supported operating systems over time.

 ### Open your firewall